 Winter is finally over!
 It’s time to say goodbye to the January blues and enjoy the sunny glow of spring by discovering new and exciting places across the UK.
-Plus, with over 800 hotels nationwide, you can make 2020 a year of exploring the country knowing that wherever your spring adventures take you, you’ll always find a Premier Inn hotel close by to help you get the most out of your trip.
+And with 800+ hotels nationwide, you can make 2022 a year of exploring the country knowing that wherever your spring adventures take you, you’ll always find a Premier Inn hotel close by to help you get the most out of your trip.

 Spring break ideas